FleksySDK/KeyboardPlugins-iOS/README.md

 # About 🤔

-FleksyApps are plugins for the Fleksy keyboard.
+FleksyApps serve as plugins for the Fleksy keyboard.
-Building a keyboard might require some time even using our [FleksySDK](https://github.com/FleksySDK/fleksy), FleksyApps are designed to reduce that time.
-This is a way to create your own functionality on top of the Fleksy keyboard.
+While developing a keyboard might consume some time, even when utilizing our [FleksySDK](https://github.com/FleksySDK/fleksy), FleksyApps are designed to reduce that time.
+This is a way to provide your own personalized feature on top of the Fleksy keyboard.

 # FleksyApps for iOS 🔌